 Change happens all around us: at home, in our community, and at work.
 Changes can be internally motivated or externally motivated.
 The change can be a dramatic departure from what we know or it can be minor.
 Change can be anticipated or unexpected.

 Typically, we take an organizational perspective when talking about change.
 For example, we are:

 Each of these examples has a clear current state and a clear future state.
 When we undertake a project or initiative in the organization, we provide structure to the effort of designing the future state and developing a solution for the transition state.

-However, every organizational change ultimately has individual impacts - the 10s or 100s or 1,000s of employees who have to do their jobs differently when they adopt the solution.
+However, every organizational change ultimately has individual impacts—the tens, hundreds or thousands of employees who have to do their jobs differently when they adopt the solution.
 This is where change management comes in.

 Change management is about supporting people through their individual transitions.
 Change management is necessary because organizational change—moving from an organizational current state to an organizational future state—ultimately impacts how people do their jobs (likely many people).

 Some employees will rapidly embrace change.
 Others will be reluctant.
 Some will be happy with the change and others will be upset by it.
-Some employees will change quickly, others may take some time, and there may be a group that will not embrace the change.
+Some employees will change quickly, others may take some time, and there may be a group that will not embrace the change at all.
 Change management provides the process, tools and principles to support the individual transitions precipitated from an organizational future state.

 The connection, then, between "change" and "change management" can be characterized as follows:

 The changes in our organization create new future states for how we operate.
 To reach those future states, individual employees have to do their jobs differently.
-The attainment of the organizational future state depends on the success of individuals reaching their own personal future states.
+The attainment of the organizational future state depends on the success of individuals reaching their personal future states.
 Change management is the structured and intentional approach to enabling individual employees to adopt the changes required by projects and initiatives.